FamilySearch/GEDCOM.io/_pages/tag-def/REPO.md

 specification:
   - Repository
-  - See SOURCE_REPOSITORY_CITATION.
+  - See `SOURCE_REPOSITORY_CITATION`.
   - This structure is used within a source record to point to a name and address record of the holder of the source document.
-Formal and informal repository name and addresses are stored in the REPOSITORY_RECORD.
+Formal and informal repository name and addresses are stored in the `REPOSITORY_RECORD`.
 More formal repositories, such as the Family History Library, should show a call number of the source at that repository.
-The call number of that source should be recorded using a CALN substructure.
+The call number of that source should be recorded using a `CALN` substructure.

 label: 'Repository'